sabrina-shanman/hifi_tests/benchmarks/README.md

 Creating a trace
 =========
-To use the benchmarking functionality, navigate to the hifi_tests/benchmarks directory, select the desired benchmark script, and run Interface from the command line as follows:
+To use the benchmarking functionality, you will need to have a local copy of the hifi_tests repository.
+From the command line, navigate to the benchmarks directory of your local copy of hifi_tests, and run Interface from the command line as follows:

 	"%INTERFACE_EXE_PATH%" --testScript "%BENCHMARK_SCRIPT%"